 All about the course

 MSc Audio Acoustics is available in flexible study formats, including full and part-time pathways, delivered on campus or via distance learning.
-If you're considering part-time study, please be advised that the course is intensive - we recommend that part-time equates to half of the full-time (approx.19 hours study per week).
+Please be advised however that the course is intensive – we recommend about 38 hours study per week full-time or 19 hours part-time.

 This course comprises eight 15 credit taught modules, followed by a 60 credit dissertation project.
 For full-time students, taught modules take place in trimesters one and two, followed by the project module in trimester three.
 For part-time students, taught modules are spread over trimesters one and two of two years, followed by the project module in year three.

-Note: The ‘Measurement Analysis and Assessment’ module includes a lab week, which requires mandatory attendance for distance learning students.
+Note: The ‘Measurement Analysis and Assessment’ module includes a lab week (takes place in the Easter break), which requires mandatory attendance for distance learning students.
 Depending on your nationality, you may require an ATAS certificate and Short Term Study Visa.

 In this module you will develop a systematic understanding of the physical and mathematical representations of vibrating systems and acoustic waves in 1D, 2D and 3D.
 You will learn about the descriptors and physical units of acoustic and vibration phenomena, and apply critical thinking to understanding of the assumptions and limitations inherent in acoustics and vibration theory.
 Using this, you will solve advanced problems in acoustics by application of theory and mathematical techniques.